vuesion/vuesion/docs/guide/run.md

 # Run your application for the first time

-Of course you want to know if the application that you just downloaded works.
+Of course, you want to know if the application that you just downloaded works.
-In order to test if everything works as expect run the following command: `npm run dev`.
+In order to test if everything works as expected run the following command: `npm run dev`.

-You should see a message in your console that says
+You should see a message in your console that says:

 ```bash
 [1] info: server started at http://localhost:3000